 A. I am a strong communicator.
 I encourage honest dialogue with clients and share my ideas about my business and products with them.
-It helps me establish good client relationship and generate word of mouth publicity.
+It helps me establish good client relationships and generate word-of-mouth publicity.

 Q. What personal lessons have you learned as an entrepreneur?

 A. I have the tendency to drown myself in my business and sacrifice my personal life.
 I have learned this is not a sustainable practice.
 I have re-defined success for myself by creating a healthy balance between work and play.